ialy1595/blog/content/about.md

     - Checked to see if there was a clear path
     - Use flood-fill algorithm
  - Torpedo generated more frequently near submarines.
-    - With probability density function
+    - For prevent long waiting in only one place a.k.a 존버
-    - Prevent long waiting in only one place a.k.a 존버
+    - Use probability density function

 Main | Playing
 :-:|:-: